 Before leaves emerge, Witchalder is covered with white, sweetly scented, bottlebrush flowers on the branch ends of its dense, rounded form.
 Native butterflies and insects flock to the blooms while birds love the cover of its blue-green foliage.
-This plant is tremendously disease and insect resistant.
+This plant is tremendously disease and insect-resistant.
 It fits well in a woodland garden with azaleas and rhododendrons.
 To get the best floral and foliage display, give fothergillas as much sunshine as possible.
-Its yellow, orange and red fall color is superb!
+Its yellow, orange, and red fall color are superb!

 The cool uplands of the southern Mid-Atlantic states and southern Midwest, south to Georgia and Alabama